Weed Management/Inspection

 Regulated Weed Control Rebate Program for Range and Pasture Land

-The Mountain View Agricultural Service Board has taken a special interest in the control of regulated weeds under the Weed Control Act.
-The County is offering a Spray incentive of 20 % off the cost of approved range and pasture herbicides to combat prohibited noxious and noxious species under the Act.
+The County is offering a rebate incentive of 20% off the cost of approved range and pasture herbicides and biological agents to combat prohibited noxious and noxious species under the Act.
 This incentive program is applicable to private land holders, private lessees of public lands, and lessees of County owned property.

 Agricultural staff has the discretion to approve or deny incentive applications to the limits of the approved budget set by the Mountain View County Agricultural Service Board.
 Agricultural staff will follow up and inspect the designated lands to ensure appropriate weed control has been achieved.
 Upon completion of field inspection and achievement of satisfactory results, on the targeted weed species, agricultural staff may authorize payment of 20% of the value of the appropriate herbicide used.